giftbott/XcodeTemplateHelper/README.md

 ## Create Your Own Template

 Do you want to create custom template?
-Do this.
+Do like this.

 ```shell
 sudo swift install_template.swift -g file